The goal of this website is to make research easier by providing effortless access to publicly available data through familiar, straightforward tools.

 Also, be sure and check out the Reference Maps section in the menu for convenient map images by state and county for many of the above topics.

 What about the rest of the world?
-While many of the tools are U.S.-specific, there are a number of tools with broader coverage: Elevation, Time Zones, AncestorSearch and PeopleSearch have worldwide coverage; County Lines covers eight countries; and Area Codes covers several.
+While many of the tools are U.S.-specific, there are a number of tools with broader coverage: The ability to Draw and measure on the map, Elevation, Time Zones, AncestorSearch and PeopleSearch have worldwide coverage; County Lines covers eight countries; and Area Codes covers several.
 This website will expand global coverage as demand warrants and data availability allows.

 Additionally, try out mapBuilder found just below most map tools to build a custom map that you can share a link to!
-For example, the Color-code modules let you create county or ZIP Code maps from live-linked spreadsheets, and the Create custom area from a list of ZIP Codes module creates ZIP Code based sales/service territories and delivery areas.
+For example, Draw and measure on the map lets you create points, lines and shapes and save your drawings and your map to your account, the Color-code modules let you create county or ZIP Code maps from live-linked spreadsheets, and the Create custom area from a list of ZIP Codes module creates ZIP Code based sales/service territories and delivery areas.
+Also, the Add custom points to the map module enables you to live-link to a Google Sheet containing points, or import points from Google Earth or Google My Maps.

 If you have ideas, questions or comments, feel free to get in touch using the Help | Contact link at the bottom of every page.